MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 ### [Find-MgBetaUserMeetingTime](Find-MgBetaUserMeetingTime.md)
 Suggest meeting times and locations based on organizer and attendee availability, and time or location constraints specified as parameters.
 If findMeetingTimes cannot return any meeting suggestions, the response would indicate a reason in the emptySuggestionsReason property.
-Based on this value, you can better adjust the parameters and call findMeetingTimes again.
+\nBased on this value, you can better adjust the parameters and call findMeetingTimes again.
 The algorithm used to suggest meeting times and locations undergoes fine-tuning from time to time.
 In scenarios like test environments where the input parameters and calendar data remain static, expect that the suggested results may differ over time.